gwathlobal/CotD/src/README.txt

  - You may start as a Chaplain or as a Scout.
  - The Chaplain can lead troops, reveal disguised enemies and provide divine protection to allies.
  - The Scout starts with a horse.
 He is armed with a powerful rifle, can reveal disguised enemies and call for an artillery strike.
- - To win, kill all demons.
-But do not let angels stand in your way.

 --------------------
 THE CRIMINALS